You are now leaving our website and entering a third-party website over which we have no control.

 How does smoking affect term life insurance premiums?

 Insurance companies charge you a higher premium if you smoke.
 Generally, an individual who uses any substance or product containing tobacco and/or nicotine is considered a smoker.
 Your premiums could be more than double if you are a smoker.
-However, if you purchase an insurance policy and quit smoking, you may become eligible for non-smoker rates from your provider in the future.
+However, if you purchase an insurance policy and quit smoking for 12 months, you may become eligible for non-smoker rates from your provider in the future.

 What are the advantages of shorter-term policies and who are they for?